385 Foxhall Avenue • Kingston, NY 12401 • Phone: 845-853-7101 • Dr. Karen R. Garelick

 For class descriptions, see above.

-New Courses beginning in May 2013 at the OUTDOOR FACILITY, meeting once a week, one hour class, for a six week session.
+New Courses beginning in March 2014 at the INDOOR FACILITY, meeting once a week, one hour class, for a six week session.
 REGISTER EARLY!
 Courses fill very quickly!

 If you are considering getting a dog, always consider a Rescue!
 My Staff if you noticed are all Rescue Animals.
 Each of them possess hidden talents of love and devotion to me, and all they meet.
 The power of bonding with a rescue dog is remarkable.
 All my dogs work with me in classes, and in private consultations.
 Their devotion, trust, and understanding, allows me to help other dogs.
 All dogs deserve a chance for a good home, consider adopting one today!